 Assault allegations or being charged with assault in Pittsburgh can be a frustrating situation, especially when you feel the arresting officers did not take your side of the story into account.
-When you are facing assault charges, it is important to seek the counsel of assault lawyers.
+When you are facing assault charges, contact the experienced counsel of the Pittsburgh assault lawyers at SMT.

 Simple Assault vs. Aggravated Assault

 In Pennsylvania, there are two types of charges for assault charges – simple assault and aggravated assault.
 If you were charged with disorderly conduct (arguing, threatening or using obscene language) you may face summary charges instead of assault charges.If you were involved in a domestic violence incident, you may be charged with simple assault.While simple assault may have an “easy” name, it still comes with very tough penalties.
 However, aggravated assault is a much more serious charge (a felony) that could result in up to 20 years in prison.